dchidindu5/myblogposts-hashnode/ckzmj76v9014690s16k8zgnnh.md

-## 3 Programming errors every programmer should know!
+# 3 Programming errors every programmer should know!

-Beginners in programming make mistakes writing programs because of inexperience in programming in general or because of unfamiliarity with the programming language.
+Beginners in programming make a lot of mistakes while writing programs because of inexperience in programming or because of unfamiliarity with the programming language.
 Well seasoned programmers make mistakes due to carelessness or because the proposed solution to a problem is faulty and the correct implementation of an incorrect solution will not produce a correct program.

+ Regardless of the reason, programming error falls under one of three categories:
 > Note: Dev C++ will be used as IDE.

- Regardless of the reason, programming error falls under one of three categories:
 **Compile-time error**

 **Run-time error**